ART REPRODUCTION AND GICLEE PRINTING

 Will The Reproductions Perfectly Match My Original?

-We will not promise you a perfect color match.
-But wait!
-I thought you know what you’re doing!!!
-It is because we know what we’re doing that we will not promise you a perfect color match across the board.
+We will not promise you a perfect color match, but we will get you prints that look great and do your originals justice.
 In short, some colors cannot be exactly reproduced and others can simply be very difficult to fine tune.
 The world of color we see and paint in doesn’t perfectly align with the world of color we print it.
 What we will do is tell you that we will give you a good file that is a reasonable match to your original.
 Does this mean that it will look drastically different from your original?
 No, definitely not!
 You don’t have to worry about your reds coming out blue.
 It means that there will simply be some variation in your prints relative to the original, that’s just part of the process.
 This distinction comes only when talking about a 100% exact match to every color in every way (which is generally not realistic).
+If you want your prints to look as close to your originals as possible then it’s crucial that you bring your originals to us to be digitized.

 What If The Files Don't Look Right On My Monitor?

 It’s very important to note that unless you are viewing the files properly on a color calibrated monitor then what you see on your end is not going to be an accurate representation of the color and brightness of the files.
-As a general rule most monitors are way too bright and have too high of a contrast ratio.
+In short, a digital file contains color information, but the way that information is displayed can vary drastically from monitor to monitor.
+As a general rule most monitors are way too bright and have too high of a contrast ratio where color accuracy is the goal.
 While this may make the monitor look good, it works in the opposite direction of achieving color accuracy.
-Furthermore, out of the box monitors are not profiled to a color standard.
-So, if you want to get the most accurate view of your files possible then you will need to properly calibrate your monitor, and this remains true no matte how nice or expensive your monitor is.
-If you have us further edit your files based on how they look on your monitor then know that you will be affecting the fidelity of the prints.
+Furthermore, out of the box, monitors are not profiled to a color standard.
+So, if you want to get the most accurate view of your files possible then you will need to properly calibrate your monitor, and this remains true no matter how nice or expensive your monitor is.
+We work on an Eizo monitor specifically made for color work and still must color calibrate it.
+If you want to read a more in depth explanation of how monitors show color and the struggles with getting a good color match then you can read our post about that here.

 Where Do I Drop My Work Off?